Attendance

 Holt Farm Infant School will implement all DfE policies and guidelines relating to attendance during the Covid-19 pandemic.
 From September 2022 the expectation continues to be that all pupils will attend school.

-A copy of the school's Attendance Policy can be found below.
+A copy of the school's Attendance Policy can be found above.

 If you have any questions relating to attendance, please contact the school directly.